Malibu Comics: Mergers/acquisitions of other publishers

 In 1987, after Rosenberg's behind-the-scenes roles were revealed, he discontinued most of the other small publishers, merging some with Malibu and retaining Eternity Comics as a Malibu brand.
 At this point, Chris Ulm joined Malibu as editor-in-chief.

 In September 1988, Malibu effectively acquired the Canadian publisher Aircel Comics as an imprint, and in January 1989 it acquired Adventure Publications.

 From that point forward, the Malibu brand was used for superhero titles.
 Eternity was used for the magazine line and also for anime-inspired titles like Robotech.
 (Eternity published Ben Dunn's Ninja High School, one of the first American manga-influenced series.)
 Adventure was used for Malibu's licensed titles, such as Planet of the Apes and Alien Nation.
 Aircel was used for Barry Blair's comics and Malibu's adult line.

-Other licensed media adaptations included Re-Animator, Planet of the Apes, I Love Lucy, The Three Stooges, Lensman, Captain Harlock, Robotech II: The Sentinels, Logan's Run and Logan's World.
+Other licensed media adaptations included Re-Animator, Planet of the Apes, Star Trek: Deep Space Nine, I Love Lucy, The Three Stooges, Lensman, Captain Harlock, Robotech II: The Sentinels, Logan's Run and Logan's World.
 Literary and horror adaptations the works of H. P. Lovecraft, Brian Lumley's Necroscope, Keith Laumer's Retief series, and Mary Roberts Rinehart's The Bat.

 In 1988, the company also acquired the character Shuriken (a character that was self-published from 1985 to 1988 by Victory Productions) from its creator Reggie Byers.
 Shuriken was published in three limited series and two one-shots by Malibu; later the character was introduced in the Ultraverse imprint.